-Web shop integration with SAP Business One has been a regular requirement for many years.
-Manufacturers and some standard web shops have been offering these for a long time.
-With the SAP Business One Integration Hub, SAP provides its own offer.
+Webshop integration with SAP Business One has been a regular requirement for many years.
+This has long been offered by manufacturers and for some standard webshops.
+With the SAP Business One Integration Hub, SAP provides its own offering.

 Read MoreeRetail / Part 3: Branch and online businesses need each other